Texas A&M University College of Science

-The Texas A&M University College of Science was the science college of Texas A&M University in College Station.
-The faculty includes a Nobel laureate and three National Academy of Sciences members.
-In 2006, the faculty collected a combined $38.5 million in peer-reviewed federal funding, and annually generates over $5 million in indirect cost return for Texas A&M.
+The Texas A&M University College of Science was an academic science college of Texas A&M University in College Station.
+It was founded in 1924.
+The faculty included a Nobel laureate and three National Academy of Sciences members.
+The college was dissolved in 2022, two years before what would have been its 100th year in existence.

-The Chemistry Department ranks 15th nationally in the National Research Council rankings, the highest ranking of any Texas A&M department, and ranks as the seventh-largest chemistry department in research and development expenditures among all American universities.
-The Department of Mathematics ranks 13th nationally among other public university Mathematics departments in research funding, and is one of only five nationwide that has both Vertical Integration of Research and Education in the Mathematical Sciences (VIGRE) and Research Experiences for Undergraduates (REU) National Science Foundation grants.
-The Mathematics Departments also offers one of the nation's only fully online master's degrees in mathematics.
-The Physics Department is one of eight partners in the $500 million Giant Magellan Telescope.
+The Department of Mathematics was one of only five nationwide that had both Vertical Integration of Research and Education in the Mathematical Sciences (VIGRE) and Research Experiences for Undergraduates (REU) National Science Foundation grants.
+The Physics Department was one of eight partners in the $500 million Giant Magellan Telescope.

 In 2022, the College of Science merged with the College of Liberal Arts and the College of Geosciences, along with a few other programs, to form the College of Arts & Sciences.

 History

 When Texas A&M was founded as a land-grant agricultural college in 1876, the school consisted of only two faculty, one of whom taught agricultural chemistry and scientific agriculture.
 The Texas State Legislature had mandated that science and mathematics existed only to supply instruction to applied fields, and pure scientific study or research was not encouraged.
 It was not until 1924 that the college established a School of Arts and Sciences, which taught liberal arts, business administration, preparation for teaching, and science.
 Courses in chemistry and physics were offered in the School of Engineering.

 Following World War II and the advent of the atomic bomb, more students clamored for training in pure and natural sciences versus applied science.
 In 1944 the college had established the Texas A&M Research Foundation, further encourage scientifically minded young people to attend A&M. Between 1948 and 1958 the proportion of students in the School of Arts and Sciences grew much more rapidly than those in the Schools of Agriculture and Engineering, and by 1957 comprised 25% of the student body.